JRHB314/JRHB314.github.io/LabGuide400.md

   ![](/images/david-gdb-12.png)<br>
 <br>
   Great!
 A is now properly following C.<br>

   However, if we run `MATCH (n) RETURN (n)` to return all nodes, we'll see that there's still that empty node following C:

 ![](/images/david-gdb-13.png)<br>
 <br>
 To get rid of it, hover over the invisible node, grab its id and run `MATCH (n) where id(n) = # DETACH DELETE n` where # is the ID of the node.<br>

 ![](/images/david-gdb-14.png)<br>
 <br>
 Also note that `MATCH (n) RETURN (n)` simply returns all nodes; it doesn't <i>technically</i> return their relationships.
 The Graph visualizer will show these relationships anyway, but the JSON returned (look at the `Table` tab) does not.
 To return all nodes and their relationships, run `MATCH (n)-[r]->(m) RETURN n,r,m;`.

 ![](/images/david-gdb-15.png)<br>
 <br>

-Great!
+OK!
 Everything looks correct.
 Now let's say that we want userC to be followed by 5 other users.
 We could create 5 followers and then define their relationship with userC, but the easier approach would be to use a `FOREACH` loop:

   ```
   MATCH (userC:Person {name:"C"})